yetinam/TEAM/README.md

 ---- | ---- | ----
 key | - | Key of the magnitude value in the event metadata batch_size | 32 | Size of training batches
-cutout | None | Value range for temporal blinding given as a tuple of sample idices shuffle | True | Shuffle order of events coords_target | True | Return target coordinates as outputs oversample | 1 | Number of times to show each event per epoch
+cutout_start, cutout_end | None | Start and end of the cutout in seconds relative to the end of the noise noise_seconds | 5 | Number of seconds with noise.
+Only used for expressing cutout boundaries in terms of noise and for times in evaluation. shuffle | True | Shuffle order of events coords_target | True | Return target coordinates as outputs oversample | 1 | Number of times to show each event per epoch